-What this list doesn't include: Pots, pans, baking dishes, storage containers, and equipment such as blenders and food processors.
+What this list doesn't include: Pots, sheet pans, baking dishes, storage containers, paper towels, and equipment such as smoothie blenders and food processors.

 Every kitchen needs three knives: a Chef's knife to do the bulk of your cutting, a serrated knife for cutting bread, and a paring knife for slicing or mincing smaller items.
 You can buy a knife block that has all of these, or you can opt to mix-and-match.

 This knife will be able to handle all of your all-purpose cutting needs!

 Victorinox also makes a very affordable, very sharp paring knife.